KyleSchmottlach/arc-kiosk/INSTALL.md

 is run for the first time.
 It is not necessary to run the script multiple times if it succeeded.

-## Linux/MacOS Build Instructions
+## Linux Build Instructions

-To install the dependencies for the project on a Linux/MacOS system, please run the [setupLinux.ps1](scripts/setupLinux.sh) script in the terminal application.
+To install the dependencies for the project on a Linux system, please run the [setupLinux.ps1](scripts/setupLinux.sh) script in the terminal application.
 This can be done by opening a new terminal window, using the `cd` command to navigate to the scripts folder and first running the following command: